antvis/G2/site/docs/manual/introduction/why-g2.en.md

 ## Two API styles

-G2 provides two styles of API:**Functional API**and**Optional API**.
+ G2 provides two styles of API: **Functional API** and **Optional API** .
 The former declares the chart through a series of function chain calls, and the latter declares the chart through a JavaScript object.
-For example in[Concise syntax](<concise syntax>)If you use the optional API, the scatter plot in can be declared as follows:
+For example in [concise syntax](<concise syntax>), if you use the optional API, the scatter plot in can be declared as follows:

 ```js | ob
 (() => {